Bombón or cortado? Coffee is an institution in Spain, although you’ll find many coffee variations that you’ve never seen before.

 A guide to Spanish coffee

 Café sólo: it contains more coffee than the Italian espresso but is less strong.
-It’s usually served in a small cup.
+It’s usually comes in a small cup.

 Cortado: has the same amount of coffee as a café solo but with a hint of milk, and usually served in a small cup.

-Carajillo: is coffee with a liquor, usually brandy, whisky or Baileys Irish Cream.
+Carajillo: is coffee with liquor, usually brandy, whiskey or Baileys Irish Cream.
 There is a chance that the waiter will bring a bottle of liquor to your table and ask how much of it you prefer.
-The caffeinated brew will always be served in a glass.
+The caffeinated brew comes in a glass.